AkshatChauhan18/MrPlayer-CLI/index.md

 ---

 ## Lyrics
-MrPlayer-CLI gets lyrics by extracting it from Genius.com
+MrPlayer-CLI gets lyrics by extracting it from Genius. com

 You need to have a genius api key and in order to get it

-you should have an account in Genius.com.
+you should have an account in Genius. com.

 Just paste your api key in 'C:/Users/your username/.MrPLayer/api_ket.txt'

+Check [this](Genius_api_key.md) to know steps to get api key
 1. For getting lyrics type this command -

 ```powershell